papaya-pniel/bert-predict-vuln/README.md

 # Intoduction

-From the [National Vulnerability Database](https://nvd.nist.gov/vuln), we use the vulnerabilities to fine tune the BERT transformer model in order to predict the severity of vulnerabilities.
+From the [National Vulnerability Database](https://nvd.nist.gov/vuln), we use these vulnerabilities to fine tune the BERT transformer model in order to predict the severity of vulnerabilities.

 We use the [Simple Transformers](https://github.com/ThilinaRajapakse/simpletransformers) library, which is based on the [Transformers](https://github.com/huggingface/transformers) library by HuggingFace.
 Simple Transformers lets you quickly train and evaluate Transformer models.
+We also have a wrapper to classify the different vulnerabilities.

 # Data Feeds